sharetribe/flex-docs/src/docs/tutorial/change-logo/index.md

 If your logo has a completely different aspect ratio, you might need to change the paddings and other styles that are used to style the parent component of the Logo.
-E.g. you might need to adjust the _paddings_, so that the component doesn't overflow from the area reserved for Topbar.
+E.g. you might need to adjust the _paddings_ so that the component doesn't overflow from the area reserved for Topbar.

-The easiest way to figure out styles related to any component is to use browser's Web Inspector and check the classes that affect the component.
+The easiest way to figure out styles related to any component is to use the browser's Web Inspector and check the classes that affect the component.

 ![Web Inspector: hover on top of the markup of Logo component](web-inspector-hovering-on-logo.png)